The Lands

-The Dwarves are much more than the race of miners that they are characterised as and yet it is an identity that even they find difficult to see past.
-Historical challenges to the Dwarves have forced them to diversify what they do and how they relate to the world as is described herein.
-The Dwarves speak a language they call M'gar.
-Adventuring Dwarves can become Warriors, Clerics and Thieves.
+The M'Gar are much more than the delvers they are characterized as.
+Historical challenges have forced them to diversify what they do and how they relate to the world.
+The language they use is also called M'Gar.
+They are called 'Dwarves' in Eriman and 'Karzelek' in Planavic.
+Adventuring Dwarves can become Warriors, Thieves and Clerics (known as Balthar which translates as 'Ancestral Envoy').
 Only Half-Dwarves can become 'Spellsmith' Mages.

 Description

-Fully grown Dwarves are between 3'9" to 4'8" tall and weigh 76-200 pounds.
+Fully grown Dwarves are between 4' to 4'8" tall and weigh 83 to 200 pounds.
 They tend to stocky in form and homely of face.
-They have course hair of brown to black (shading to grey with age) and brown to grey eyes.
-They can live as long as 180 to 250 years.
-They have exceptional resistance to toxins.
+They have course hair of brown to black (shading to grey with age) and grey, brown or amber irises.
+They can live to almost 250 years.
+They have exceptional resistance to toxins (so that Fatal ones are only Severe and Severe ones only Mild).
 Dwarvish temperament can be stolid and taciturn with bursts of more lively emotion.
 They prefer to live in hilly or even mountainous areas within a temperate climate.
+Dwarves are most refreshed by one very long sleep each night (spending half a lifetime in slumber overall).

 Culture

-The Dwarves venerate ancient ancestors who serve as role-models and the heroes of tales told to instill a sense of pride and determination.
-The spirits of these ancestors are regarded as divine and Dwarves hold that they are reincarnated from those same spirits.
+The Dwarves venerate ancient ancestors who serve as role-models and the champions of tales told to instil a sense of pride and determination.
+The spirits of these ancestors are regarded as divine and Dwarven religion holds that they are reincarnated from those same spirits.
+They cannot tell who they will next become and so the old and rich are advised to be generous to the poor and youthful.
 Dwarves put value in stability and structure and the habits of the past are elevated to the status of sacred rites in the present.
 It is this sameness that has been both a boon and a handicap.

-Dwarves have a very structured and orderly society.
+Dwarves have a very structured and orderly society inspired by rigid military strategy.
 Both the nobility and commoners are connected by loyalty to wider society and within it to particular professions such as miner, stonemason and blacksmith.
 Mineral riches were always important to the Dwarvish empire of the past.
 The gold and silver of the Seven Hills combined with the copper of the south-western foothills of the Pillar Mountains and the iron of Mount Hammer gave the Dwarves power and riches far beyond what the population warranted.
 The lowlands between these areas were regarded as a burden to be traversed and left fallow.
 Ravens were domesticated to provide a communication network for Dwarves who preferred to stay at home.

 Since then there has been both a Dwarvish Monarch-In-Exile and a newly declared Monarch of Mount Hammer.
 A distinction exists between the Holemgar (Hill Dwarves) who live scattered and seek to re-take the Seven Hills (whose home base is the Fugitives Forge south-west of the Pillar Mountains) and the Karumgar (Mountain Dwarves) of the Iron Mountains.
 They can live together but never can agree on the feasibility of re-taking the homeland.